janlelis/characteristics/README.md

 - Is a character a special control character?
 - Could a character be invisible (blank)?

-The [unibits](https://github.com/janlelis/unibits) gem makes use of this data to visualize it accordingliy.
+The [unibits](https://github.com/janlelis/unibits) and [uniscribe](https://github.com/janlelis/uniscribe) gems makes use of this data to visualize it accordingliy.

 ## Setup